jchips/reading-notes/class-14.md

 ## 8 Simple Transitions

 1. Transitions can increase engagement on your page which will make your page show up more in search results.
 They also just make your page look more exciting.
-2. This topic fits with my long term goals because it gives me ways to make my websites more interesting and show more of what I can do to clients and other developers.
+2. This topic fits with my long-term goals because it gives me ways to make my websites more interesting and show more of what I can do to clients and other developers.

 ## Things I want to know more about